Yvitex/Obsidian_Notes/Computer Science/Arduino/Two Wire Interface.md

 ## Function
 - It could communicate to all device by broadcasting.
 - It could communciate to a specific device by creating an id.

+When we are utilizing twi in a code, we need to include the `Wire.h` library